sashidon/Temp_VMS_Dev/Dev_ReadMe.txt

 Dev Add new file and check SK

-new line or update dev
+new line or update dev sk